Know When to Buy or Sell Any Stock

 As mentioned earlier, when you are looking at two (or maybe even three or five or eight...) companies, the RSI may help you decide between them.
 All other things being equal, the stock which displays the lowest RSI is one of the groups which is the most oversold.

 Identifying Undervalued Opportunities

 If you are looking to invest in some undervalued opportunities, looking for stocks with RSI values of 30 or less may be an appropriate starting point.

 Often you may not understand why a certain stock seems to be falling in value.
 There is no material news, and the overall markets have been climbing.

 If you look at the RSI, and it was very high and has been coming down over the last few days, or week, you may be able to assume that the overbought condition is starting to normalize.

-This is why I suggest patience (because the stock almost always will come back from an oversold situation), and to look at the bigger picture, rather than relying on one single technical analysis indicator on its own.
+This is why patience is important as the stock almost always will come back from an oversold situation, and it is important to look at the bigger picture, rather than relying on one single technical analysis indicator on its own.